What Universal Credit is

 If you want to speak to someone about changes to benefits, you can phone the independent welfare changes helpline for free on 0808 802 0020 or contact your local Citizens Advice.

-Universal Credit is being introduced across the Northern Ireland in stages.
-It will replace 6 ‘means-tested’ benefits - these are benefits you can get if your income and savings are below a certain level.
+Universal Credit is being introduced across Northern Ireland in stages.
+It will replace:

-Whether you should apply for Universal Credit instead of one of these benefits, depends on where you live and your circumstances - check if you can apply.
+Whether you should apply for Universal Credit instead of one of these benefits, depends on where you live and your circumstances - check if you're eligible for Universal Credit.

 Universal Credit works differently from other benefits - so if you’re moving from another benefit it’s important to know the differences.